CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Conf.CirculateInfo.Ti=Permitted Disclosures

-Conf.CirculateInfo.sec=The recipient may disclose Confidential Information to its employees, agents, contractors and other representatives having a legitimate need to know (including, for {_Provider}, the subcontractors referenced in Section {Misc.Xnum}.10), provided it remains responsible for their compliance with this Section {Conf.Xnum} and they are bound to confidentiality obligations no less protective than this Section {Conf.Xnum}.
+Conf.CirculateInfo.sec=The recipient may disclose Confidential Information to its employees, agents, contractors and other representatives having a legitimate need to know (including, for {_Provider}, the subcontractors referenced in Section {Misc.Subcontractor.Xnum}), provided it remains responsible for their compliance with this Section {Conf.Xnum} and they are bound to confidentiality obligations no less protective than this Section {Conf.Xnum}.

 Conf.CirculateInfo.=[G/Z/Base]